mologna/field-redactor/README.md

 **One of the most powerful features of this library and why it was written in the first place.**
 * type: `CustomObject[]`
 * Any object that matches this custom object will be redacted based on the custom object configuration.
+* If a key is marked for redaction but its value is an object then it will be redacted according to normal rules.
 * **Priority supercedes all other redactions**
   * if custom object located in a deeply nested `deepSecretKey` object then it will be evaluated according to custom object rules, not `deepSecretKey` rules.
 * **CustomObjects MUST be an exact match**